Glazed Pecans {Keto Friendly}

 4. Spread the coated pecans on the parchment lined baking sheet in a single layer and cool at room temperature.
 The pecans will harden in a few hours.

 • Fresh is best!
 For best results, fresh pecans are a must-have.
 If you have some pecans that have been in the cupboard for awhile, check the date.
-Nuts can go rancid.
-You can always store them in the refrigerator or freeze them after you buy them in an airtight container and then thaw them for an hour on the counter when ready to make this recipe.
+Nuts can go rancid (you’ll know by the smell and taste).
+You can always store them in the refrigerator or freeze them in an airtight container if you don’t think you’ll use them often.
+Costco usually has the best price for a large bag of them.
+Or I’ll shop Aldi for a smaller bag.

-• Coating- When coating your pecans in the saucepan, be sure to stir constantly just until the brown sugar is dissolved.
-You can burn pecans and sugar and they will be bitter.
-Be careful not to leave them in the pan for too long.
+• Glazing- When coating your pecans in the saucepan, be sure to stir constantly just until the brown sugar is dissolved.
+They don’t need much time and you want to watch closely so they don’t burn.

-• Prep- Don’t forget to have your cookie sheet ready.
-When the pecans come out of the pan, they need to go straight onto the parchment paper and cookie sheet.
-If you forget this step, you can risk burning them.
+• Prep– Don’t forget to have your cookie sheet ready.
+When the pecans come out of the pan, they need to go straight onto the parchment paper and cookie sheet to cool.

 pecan halves that have been "candied" in brown sweetener, cinnamon and vanilla in a white bowl.